Sir-Narwhal/ChE4K03-HelperRepo/README.md

    %cd ChE4K03-HelperRepo

 ### Option 2: Use on local device

-1. Open your code editor of choice (e.g. MS Visual Studio Code)

-###Option 2: Use Locally in Visual Studio Code

 1. Open your terminal or Git Bash.
 2. Clone the repository: